 How might issues of discrimination arise in the realm of performance management?

 Employers must make reasonable adjustments to any ‘provision, criteria or practice’ that causes a disabled person to be substantially disadvantaged and this includes making adjustments to a PIP.
 A failure to make reasonable adjustments will amount to disability discrimination (and a further award of damages in Tribunal).

 If therefore an employee’s performance is below par because of a disability or their poor performance arises as a consequence of disability, it is imperative that this is explored further before any disciplinary sanctions are imposed and that adjustments are made where necessary.

 This doesn’t mean ignoring performance problems but could instead mean allocating some of the disabled employee’s workload to others (either temporarily or permanently), giving a disabled employee more time to complete tasks, transferring them to a new role, providing modified equipment and/or providing a mentor or support worker to assist them.
 It will usually be sensible to seek an opinion from an Occupational Health expert as to disability and reasonable adjustments in these circumstances.

 If ill health is behind poor performance, the general principles of reasonableness still apply however a different procedure should be followed in order to ensure a fair outcome.

 Case law in this area (and in most areas of employment law) is always fact sensitive which is why it is so important to seek legal advice on any given situation before taking any steps that could lead you into costly and time consuming litigation.

-If you need advice on any aspect of employment law please call Samantha Dickinson of Mayo Wynne Baxter on 0800 84 94 101.
+If you need advice on any aspect of employment law, please call Samantha Dickinson or Martin Williams on 01273 223252.